 When you’re at the AQ Courtyard, it looks like all the learning you’ll do is above ground.
 However, don’t let your eyes fool you.
 There is also a vast network of faculty buildings and lecture rooms underground as well, so you can avoid getting wet on a typical Vancouver rainy day.

-This large plaza is located in the centre of the SFU Burnaby campus, surrounded by the Maggie Benston Centre student services building and W.A.C.
+This large open plaza is located in the center of the SFU Burnaby campus, surrounded by the Maggie Benston Centre student services building and W.A.C.
 Bennett Library.
-It is a common place for large gatherings of students, such as for new students during the Welcome Day orientation and the Week of Welcome, as well as for graduating students during the convocation graduation ceremonies.
+It is commonplace for large gatherings of students, such as for new students during the Welcome Day orientation and the Week of Welcome, as well as for graduating students during the convocation graduation ceremonies.

 GEC Burnaby Heights

-GEC Burnaby Heights is located in a vibrant Burnaby community with unique shops, local restaurants, and community events.
+Near SFU’s Main Campus, GEC Burnaby Heights is located in a vibrant Burnaby community with unique shops, local restaurants, and community events.
 Explore the city with direct access to Downtown Vancouver or Burnaby Mountain within 20 minutes.

-GEC Viva is a 17-floor student housing and accommodation tower in the heart of Downtown Vancouver, featuring panoramic views of the city and the North Shore Mountains.
+Near SFU’s Downtown Campus, GEC Viva is a 17-floor student housing and accommodation tower in the heart of Downtown Vancouver, featuring panoramic views of the city and the North Shore Mountains.
 Watch the city come to life on the famous Granville Street and experience a bustling Vancouver like no other.